 It is true that people — not only ignorant self-described “conservatives” but also many ignorant self-described “Socialists” — often throw the word “Socialism” around without seeming to understand what it means.
 But, it is also true (OK, it is at least my not-so-humble opinion) that the many articles published recently to explain why various brands of “liberalism” are not actually the same as “Socialism” have been overly narrow and parochial in their view of what Socialism is and entails, limiting their argument to the simplistic (and flawed) formulation that it can’t really be Socialism if the government doesn’t “own” the means of production.
 For those reasons, I had been noodling for a while with the idea of writing a piece on the topic of what “Socialism” is and what it is not.
 I had not yet, however, taken the time or made the effort to do so and it didn’t seem likely to reach the top of my to-do list any time soon.

 Jason’s challenge spurred me to action.
 Alas, it took me a while to get my vague and disorganized musings on the topic into some semblance of order (and to augment them with a bit of remedial research to fill the holes in my own thinking).
 And, having finally done so, I was pleased enough with the result that I decided to make an attempt at formal publication, first at The Atlantic, then at National Review — not a likely outcome (the essay is, among its many other shortcomings, probably too long by a significant amount to meet their standards), but worth a shot.
 Since both, as expected, declined to publish, I am now (finally) posting it here, more than 3 months after Jason’s original challenge.

 As noted above, the piece is rather long, so I am also making it available as a .pdf for download to those who would rather read it offline.
-It is organized into a brief introduction followed by four sections on different aspects of the overall theme:
+It is organized into a brief introduction followed by five sections on different aspects of the overall theme:

 24 June 2019